jb99x/learning-fcc/git.md

--v - shows the locations on the remote repo log - shows the log history of commits branch - shows all branches checkout -b branch-name-01 diff (branch to compare to) - highlights differences
+-v - shows the locations on the remote repo log - shows the log history of commits branch - shows all branches
+-d feature-01-branch-name
+checkout -b branch-name-01
+diff (branch to compare to) - highlights differences reset - either plain or with file name to unstage a change

+- HEAD - resets back to the previous commit
+- HEAD~1 - resets back to the previous but 1 commit
+- commit hash - will reset back to the hash specified
+- --hard hash - will reset back to the hash specified and will delete everything else after that